 Remove the vegetables to a serving bowl and place the roast on a platter to serve.
 Or serve the vegetables surrounding the meat on a platter.

 If you want to make the liquid into gravy, in a small sauce pan, mix equal parts of melted butter and gluten free flour to form a paste.
 Slowly add the liquid from the slow cooker and whisk until smooth.

 Bring this gravy to a boil over medium heat.
 Reduce the heat and continue stirring until thickened.

-Serve with Crusty French Rolls and red wine.
+Serve with Crusty French Rolls or gluten free dairy free white bread, and red wine.

 You May Also Like These Recipes From Recipe Idea Shop